burger

 This guide details how to import your photos from Google Photos (https://photos.google.com/) to kDrive Infomaniak.

-1. Export your Google Photos
+1. Export your Google photos

-To retrieve all your photos stored on Google Photos to your computer's hard drive, you need to use the Google Takeout service.
+To retrieve all your photos stored on Google Photos on your computer's hard drive, you need to use the Google Takeout service.
 This allows you to choose which albums to retrieve if you want to proceed in steps:

 1. Log in to Google Takeout.